traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     Exercise 19c / Ask questions w/multiple pages / Auto-save when leaving page
     Exercise 19d / Ask questions w/multiple pages / Auto-save every N seconds

-11. Sending Messages using Observables, Subjects, and Arrow Functions
+12. Sending Messages using Observables, Subjects, and Arrow Functions
     a.
 How to send messages from one part of the web app to another
     b.
 How to listen for messages across the web app

-12. Services
+13. Services
     a.
 Router service:   Used to navigate to another page view
     b.
 Lookup Service:   Used to populate dropdowns
     c.
 Message Service:  Used to display messages

-13. TypeScript
+14. TypeScript
     a. <a href="./howToReferenceEnumClass.txt" title="How to Use Enumerated Classes in HTML">How to Use Enumerated Classes in HTML</a>  (constants.ts)

-14. Grids (using ag-grid)
+15. Server Side Grids (using ag-grid)
     a. <a href="./lectures/boring.lecture.grids.txt" title="Client-Side vs Server-Side Grids">Client-Side vs Server-Side Grids</a>

 15. HighCharts